 Departments lacking appropriate representation of ethnic, racial and gender groups may not limit advertising to the department only but may advertise to University employees only.
 Departments on a "supervised search" status with the Office of Institutional Equity and Compliance may not limit the scope of any search without prior approval of that office.

-The "Guidelines for Recruitment and Hiring of Office/Service Employees" and the "Guidelines for Recruitment and Hiring of Managerial/Professional Employees" have been prepared to assist departments in the hiring process and to insure compliance with affirmative action and equal opportunity requirements.
+The "Guidelines for Recruitment and Hiring of Office/Service Employees" and the "Guidelines for Recruitment and Hiring of Managerial/Professional Employees" have been prepared to assist departments in the hiring process and to ensure compliance with affirmative action and equal opportunity requirements.
 Deviation from these policies may occur only after consultation with Human Resources.

 Salary offers to all applicants must have prior approval from Human Resources.